VictorP4/Splitty/README.md

 User can settle the debt in an event by clicking settle debt.

-User can see the statistics of the event (tbd)
+User can see the statistics of the event.

 User can add a new expense.
 When adding expense, user can fill information like who, to who, how much etc. User can also choose a tag for this expense which will be displayed with the expense together.

+Users can choose the currency they want to operate with for expense creation.

 User can click the pencil and add/edit tags.
 If a known tag's name is written, it will be in edit mode, otherwise in adding mode.